 Traditional Scottish shortbread is magical.
 You mix just butter, flour, and sugar and end up with an incredibly crunchy, delicious butter biscuit.
 The perfect partner for a cup of tea.

 Shortbread dough is very versatile and can baked in a variety of forms.
 Petticoat shortbread is pressed into a round pan and cut into wedges.
 Shortbread fingers are pressed into a rectangular pan and sliced into bars.
-The dough can also be used for slice and bake cookies or scooped for drop cookies, or rolled out and used with cookie cutters.
+The dough can also be used for slice and bake cookies , scooped for drop cookies, or rolled out and used with cookie cutters.

-I’m a fan not only because it’s delicious, but because it makes great care package treats.
-The cookies have a long shelf life and the flavor gets even better as they age.
+Shortbread is not only delicious, but makes great care package treats.
+The cookies have a long shelf life and the flavor gets even better over time.
 Plain or flavored, shortbread is a favorite for cookie jars at home and boxes shipped afar.

 They will stay fresh for 2-4 weeks at room temperature.
 Store in airtight containers in layers separated by wax paper.

 The baked cookies can be frozen for up to 3 months.
 Freeze in airtight containers in layers separated by wax paper.

 Freeze for up to 3 months.